 Subtract Line 19b from Line 19a and enter the result on Line 19c.
-If the result is zero, enter "0."
+If the result is zero, make no entry on Line 19c.

 Line 20 - Distributive Share of Partnership Income

 Enter on Line 20 your share of income derived from a partnership, whether or not the income was actually distributed.
 For detailed information regarding the reporting of partnership income, request Tax Topic Bulletin GIT-9, Income from Partnerships and S Corporations.